LAP BAND SURGERY IN MEXICO

 The Lap Band System, also known as laparoscopic gastric banding, is an innovative surgical treatment developed to help you achieve significant reduction in excess body weight.
 Of all the surgical procedures for reducing the capacity of the stomach, laparoscopic banding is the least invasive.
-The Lap Band System is unique because the band’s diameter is adjustable to meet each patient's individual needs.
+The Lap Band System is unique because the band’s diameter is adjustable to meet each patient’s individual needs.
 Other procedures permanently alter the size of the stomach.
-The name "Lap Band" is an abbreviated and trademarked combination of the words representing the surgical technique and the product employed in this method (“Lap” from laparoscopic and "Band" from gastric band).
-Using Lap Band, Mexico / Mexicali weight loss surgeon Dr. Alberto Aceves has helped more than 2500 patients achieve their weight loss goals.
+The name “Lap Band” is an abbreviated and trademarked combination of the words representing the surgical technique and the product employed in this method (“Lap” from laparoscopic and “Band” from gastric band).
+Using Lap Band, Mexico / Mexicali weight loss surgeon Dr. Esquerra and Dr. Rodolfo Wilhelmy both friends and colleagues of our mentor the late Dr. Alberto Aceves have helped more than 2500 patients achieve their weight loss goals.

 How does the Lap Band System work?

 The Lap Band System’s silicone elastomer band is placed around the upper part of the stomach to create a new small stomach pouch which can hold only a small amount of food.
 The larger part of the stomach is below the band.
 The stoma (stomach outlet) controlled by the band between the two parts slows down the passage of food from the upper to the lower part of the stomach.
 This results in an earlier and longer-lasting feeling of satiety (fullness).